DevOpsBootcamp/website/source/programming.rst

 .. ifnotslides::

-    Static VS Dynamic Variables
+    Static Vs Dynamic Typing
-        Staticly typed languages are known at compile time.
-When you run a program it knows what is a number, what is a string, etc.
+        In statically typed languages, types are either known or deduced at compile time.
+When you run a program, the computer knows which variables are integers, which variables are strings, etc.  Examples of statically typed languages include C, C++, and Java.

-        Dynamicly typed langauges allow you to keep that open, so a variable *might* be a string or a number, but it all depends on what happens in the program.

-    Strongly Typed vs Weakly Typed
-        Weakly typed languages allow one to use variables of similar *types* in place of one another.
-A float can be used in place of an int, a char can be used in place of a string, etc.
+        In dynamically typed languages, you don't know what the type of a variable is until it has been assigned.
+Examples of dynamically typed languages include Python, Ruby, and PHP.

+    Strong Vs Weak Typing
-        Strongly typed languages which do not permit this flexibility.
-An int is an int and a float is a float.
+        Strongly typed languages enforce type safety.
+What this means is that you can't, for example, use an ``int`` in the place of a ``float``.
+        However, this can be useful for catching bugs that would otherwise hide themselves in large codebases and cause problems.

+        Weakly typed languages are permissive in allowing types to act like different types.
+In reality, though, no language is either strongly or weakly typed.
+However, some languages are more strongly typed than others.

     Common types:
         ======= ==========================